DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 - Concatenation: it is a technique that combines multiple files into a single file, reducing the number of requests required.
 - Optimization: unused or duplicate code should be removed.
 - Gzip: it is a compression tool.

+### 11. How do you handle browser caching?

+To handle browser caching, you can set the appropriate HTTP headers to control how long the browser should cache specific resources.
+Resources that are unlikely to change frequently, such as images, can be set with a longer cache time, while resources that change frequently, such as CSS or JavaScript files, should be set with a shorter cache time.
+You can also use cache-busting techniques, such as appending a query string to the URL or changing the file name when a resource is updated, to ensure that the browser requests the latest version of the file.